0xf15h/docker_ghidra/README.md

 # Once you're inside the container run the start script.
 ./start_server.sh
 ```
+The start server script might need to be executed more than once.
+When "1 command(s) queued" is output, the server has started correctly.

 ## Connecting to the Server
 Start the Ghidra client and click on File -> New Project -> Shared Project -> Next.
 The server name is localhost and the port is 13100.
 Click Next and a pop-up will appear.
 The default password is 'changeme'.
 The steps from this point forward are self explanatory.
 See the Ghidra documentation for further guidance.